10 Nigerian English Words That Do Not Exist

 Published on: (Updated on: )

-Nigerian English words that do not exist
+An Exploration of Nigerian English words that do not exist

 'English is not our native language' has become the foundation of many grammatical mishaps and blunders in Nigeria.
-We've taken it as leeway to create our own 'Nigerian English' words, some of which are dangerous enough to have our colonial masters rolling in their graves.
+We've taken it as leeway to create our own 'Nigerian English' words, some of which are dangerous enough to have the colonial masters rolling in their graves.
 In this article, we'll be looking at 10 Nigerian English words that do not exist.
 We all use these words and phrases (yes, don't lie), that don't actually exist anywhere in the English Dictionary.
 So hold on tight, because tables are about to be shaken.

 One way or another, the English language became the world's lingua franca.
 Along the line, other strings of the English language have also become recognised internationally.
 However, Nigerian English is yet to, and if we're being honest, may never gain such recognition.
 Don't dwell on it, we already know the system is rigged.
 While we may understand our Nigerian English among ourselves, what happens when we need to communicate on international fronts?
 May we not 'cast' our own selves.